 The Open Data portal is a platform where publicly accessible data of state bodies are placed in a machine-readable form, which allows society to receive reliable open data from information holders in a convenient form, including for reuse.

-The beta version of the open data portal was first launched in 2013, to date, more than 3,000 open data sets have been published on the portal.
+The beta version of the open data portal was first launched in 2013.
 In addition, an application programming interface (API) is available on the portal, through which data can be accessed through requests.

-Based on the open data, 23 mobile applications and services have been developed and placed for downloading due to the increase in the amount of data, as well as the conduct of events such as competitions and hackathons.
+Based on the open data, mobile applications and services are developed and made available for download on the portal by increasing the amount of data, as well as the conduct of events such as competitions and hackathons.